-- a.
-Saudi Telecom Company Solution for Information Technology (Owned by One Person) is a Limited Liability Company registered in Cairo, Egypt under commercial registration numbered 130135 and dated 9 Jumada Awal 1440H (corresponding to 15 January 2019) with a capital of USD 70,000 (SAR 262,500) paid in cash.
-The subsidiary has 1,000 shares with a nominal value of USD 70 per share and it is fully owned by the Company.
-The principal activities of the subsidiary are information technology and communication industry including industrial activities in designing including designing in computer systems, electronics development, data centers development, software and e-learning development, data analysis, data management, communication and internet services, production of electronic contents, system integration, trainings and outsourcing services, software production. - b.
-Giza System Company (S.A.E) was established on 19 Rabi AL Awwal 1409H (corresponding to 29th October 1988) in pursuance of the law No 159 of 1981, and its executive regulation and law No. 95 of 1992 in Egypt with a fully paid capital of EGP 90 million (SAR 17.2 million).
+b.
+Giza System Company (S.A.E) was established on 19 Rabi AL Awwal 1409H (corresponding to 29th October 1988) in pursuance of the law No 159 of 1981, and its executive regulation and law No. 95 of 1992 in Egypt with a fully paid capital of EGP 90 million (\pm 17.2 million).
 The subsidiary has 9 million shares with a nominal value of EGP 10 per share.
-The principal activities of the subsidiary are selling and marketing computer software and electronic hardware, conducting amendment and development operations on the computer software and hardware units and providing integrated solutions, designing engineering and scientific systems for computers and providing engineering consultations, Supplying, installing and maintaining educational laboratories (electric electronic mechanical) and implementing integrated projects within the scope of the abovementioned activities.
-The Company owns 34% direct interest in Giza Arabia System Company and indirectly through Giza System with effective ownership of Giza Arabia System Company to 92.21% as of reporting date. - c.
+The principal activities of the subsidiary are selling and marketing computer software and electronic hardware, conducting amendment and development operations on the computer software and hardware units and providing integrated solutions, designing engineering and scientific systems for computers and providing engineering consultations, Supplying, installing and maintaining educational laboratories (electric - electronic - mechanical) and implementing integrated projects within the scope of the abovementioned activities.
+The Company owns 34% direct interest in Giza Arabia System Company and indirectly through Giza System with effective ownership of Giza Arabia System Company to 92.21% as of reporting date.

+c.
 Contact Centers Company is a Limited Liability Company (the "Company") registered in Riyadh, Kingdom of Saudi Arabia under commercial registration numbered 1010299715 (Riyadh) dated 22 Muharram 1432H (corresponding to 28 December 2010).
 The Company also operates through its branch in Jeddah under commercial registration numbered 4030265387 dated 16 Rabi Al-Thani 1435H (corresponding to 16 February 2014).
+The subsidiary has 450,000 shares with a nominal value of \sharp 10 per share.
+The Company is principally engaged in providing services related to submission of proposals and technical solutions in the field of telecommunications and information technology support and maintenance, systems development, support, and communications programs and information technology.

+Arabian Internet and Communication Services Company (A Saudi Joint Stock Company)

-The subsidiary has 450,000 shares with a nominal value of SAR 10 per share.
-The Company is principally engaged in providing services related to submission of proposals and technical solutions in the field of telecommunications and information technology support and maintenance, systems development, support, and communications programs and information technology. - d.
-Amanah Tech Business Solutions Company is a Limited Liability Company registered in the Kingdom of Saudi Arabia under commercial registration numbered 4030582679 issued in Jeddah on 14 Rabi Al Thani 1446H (corresponding to 17 October 2024) with a capital of SAR 3 Million.
-The subsidiary has 300,000 shares with a nominal value of SAR 10 per share.
+d.
+Amanah Tech Business Solutions Company is a Limited Liability Company registered in the Kingdom of Saudi Arabia under commercial registration numbered 4030582679 issued in Jeddah on 14 Rabi Al Thani 1446H (corresponding to 17 October 2024) with a capital of 景 3 Million.
+The subsidiary has 300,000 shares with a nominal value of 景 10 per share.
 The Company's activities include installation and maintenance of electrical and communication wiring, computer networks, installation and maintenance of lighting systems, automation of gates, software publishing, analysis of operating systems, user interface design, robotics, 3D printing, virtual reality technologies, and artificial intelligence applications development.
-No transactions were recorded within the year ended 31 December 2024 and the initial share capital was injected subsequent to the year ended 31 December 2024. - e.
-Sanad AlTeqany For Commercial Services Company (Owned by One Person) is a Limited Liability Company registered in the Kingdom of Saudi Arabia under commercial registration numbered 1010766752 issued in Riyadh on 18 Jumada Alawal 1443H (corresponding to 22nd December 2021) with a capital of SAR 5 Million.
-The subsidiary has 500,000 shares with a nominal value of SAR 10 per share and it is fully owned by the Company.
+No transactions were recorded within the year ended 31 December 2024 and the initial share capital was injected subsequent to the year ended 31 December 2024.

+e.
+Sanad AlTeqany For Commercial Services Company (Owned by One Person) is a Limited Liability Company registered in the Kingdom of Saudi Arabia under commercial registration numbered 1010766752 issued in Riyadh on 18 Jumada Alawal 1443H (corresponding to 22nd December 2021) with a capital of \pm 5 Million.
+The subsidiary has 500,000 shares with a nominal value of \pm 10 per share and it is fully owned by the Company.
 The principal activities of the subsidiary are providing a general admin and support services, searching employees for jobs hiring either by direction or tests and temporary employment agencies of Saudi individuals' activities.
 In February 2024, the Group transferred ownership of this subsidiary to Contact Centre Company (Subsidiary).